ErikSaterskog/PyTOpt/README.md

   calfem-python\
   sphinx==1.6.6

   To install the package write: 'pip install git+https://github.com/ErikSaterskog/Thesis_Repo.git --user' in your terminal.
-Be sure that setuptools is installed before installing this package.\
+Make sure that setuptools is installed before installing this package.\
  \
   DISCLAIMER: Git may must be installed and added to PATH.
 In the future will the package hopefully be uploaded to pypi.org and thereafter will this not be an issue.